huydd79/conjur-ocp.local-lab/README.md

 #### *You will need to setup the DNS system or modify your hosts file to map all below domain name to the Openshift VM's IP

-Domain for Openshift GUI, authenticaiton
+Domain for Openshift GUI and authentication
 - console-openshift-console.apps-crc.testing
 - oauth-openshift.apps-crc.testing

 Domain for Conjur GUI
 - conjur-master.demo.local

 Domain for web applications
 - cityapp-hardcode-cityapp.apps-crc.testing
 - cityapp-conjurtok8sfile-cityapp.apps-crc.testing